 The oral history project was initiated in 1999 by Robert Klein (Ghana I, 1961-1963) when Peace Corps celebrated its 35th anniversary in an effort to capture the individual experiences of every volunteer who trained and served in Ghana I. He noted that several volunteers in Ghana I had died and taken their precious stories with them.
 He realized that pieces of Peace Corps history were disappearing.
 Working with archivists at JFK Presidential Library, Klein developed the protocol for oral history interviewing.
+The capacity of the Oral History Project was expanded to include virtual interviews through an additional partnership with the University of Kentucky Louie B. Nunn Center for Oral History in 2020.

 The in-depth interview includes a discussion of the volunteer’s life before Peace Corps, Peace Corps training, the experience of serving as a volunteer in-country, and reflections on the impact Peace Corps service had on the volunteer, the host country and the United States.
 Interviews average sixty to ninety minutes.